Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Introduction

-Ruan and Tian \cite{RT} introduced the moduli space of perturbed $J$-holomorphic maps and used it to define the classical Gromov-Witten invariants for semi-positive symplectic manifolds.
-If $\Sigma$ is a Riemann surface with complex structure $j$, a map \mbox{$u\co \Sigma\ri M$} is called \textsf{$(J,\nu)$-holomorphic} if it satisfies the perturbed equation $\bp u=\nu$, where
+We use the method of $(J,\nu)$-holomorphic maps adapted to the real and bordered settings to achieve transversality as in \cite{RT1, RT2}.
+The set $\cJ_\R$ of allowable pairs $(J,\nu)$, defined in Section \ref{transv_sec}, is infinite-dimensional and contractible.
+We denote the moduli space of real $(J,\nu)$-holomorphic maps in the class $A\in \H_2(M)$ with $k$ real and $l$ pairs of ordered conjugate points by $\ov{\R\mk M}_{k,l}(M, A)$ and the moduli space of bordered $(J,\nu)$-holomorphic maps, with boundary mapping to $L$, in the class $b\in \H_2(M,L)$ with~$k$ boundary and $l$ interior points by $\ov{\mk M}_{k,l}(M,b)$; see Section \ref{transv_sec}.
+A (possibly nodal) real $(J,\nu)$-holomorphic map is called \textsf{semi-simple} if its restriction to the unstable components of its domain is a simple $J$-holomorphic map; a related notion, called $\tau$-semi-simple, is introduced in Section \ref{transv_sec} for bordered $(J,\nu)$-holomorphic maps.
+Let

-and $\nu$ is a perturbation term.
-The perturbation term comes from the universal curve of the moduli space of domains and generically makes all maps with stable domains simple; this is sufficient to show that the image of the moduli space defines a homology class in the product of several copies of the target manifold and the moduli space of domains.
-We follow the same approach, defining real and bordered $(J,\nu)$-holomorphic maps in Section \ref{transv_sec}, with $(J,\nu)$ taken from a restricted set $\cJ_\R$, which is still infinite-dimensional and contractible.
-We denote the moduli space of real $(J,\nu)$-holomorphic maps in the class $A\in \H_2(M)$ with $k$ real and $l$ pairs of ordered conjugate points by $\ov{\R\mk M}_{k,l}(M, A)$ and the moduli space of bordered $(J,\nu)$-holomorphic maps, with boundary mapping to $L$, in the class $b\in \H_2(M,L)$ with $k$ boundary and $l$ interior points by $\ov{\mk M}_{k,l}(M,b)$.
-The corresponding moduli spaces of simple maps are denoted by $\ov{\R\mk M}_{k,l}(M, A)^*$ and $\ov{\mk M}_{k,l}(M,b)^*$.
+denote the possibly non-compact subsets of ($\tau$-)semi-simple maps.
+For a generic $(J,\nu)$, the moduli spaces of ($\tau$-)semi-simple maps are cut transversely; see Section \ref{transv_sec}.
 Let